chudur-budur/oemo/README.md

 oemo
 ====

-Some experiments with opposition based craps, don't ask me what it's all about.
+Some experiments with opposition based multiobjective optimization algorithms.